 As you get started, realize that investing is a long-term strategy for wealth building.
 But it will not make you rich overnight.

-No one can answer this question except for you.
 You need to think about how old you are, how long until you retire, and what your risk tolerance is.
 Beyond that, think of your personality and what makes sense for you.